 Produced skyrocketing incarceration rates, costing the state billions of dollars and imposing incredible human costs.

 In 2019, the entire State Senate and House are up for election, along with the governor.

-Attorney General Jim Hood stands a good chance of winning the gubernatorial election, but he would face Republican supermajorities in the State House and State Senate if Democrats don’t make gains in either chamber.
+Attorney General Jim Hood stands a good chance of winning the gubernatorial election, but he could face Republican supermajorities in the State House and State Senate if Democrats don’t run effective campaigns.

-Future Now Fund has identified the districts most likely to break the supermajority based on past results and the candidates who have qualified for each seat.
-Notably, Hood won 11 Republican-held State Senate districts in his last Attorney General run.
+Future Now Fund has identified the most important districts based on past results and the candidates who have qualified for each seat.